Safe Space

 In intercultural teams, you live in perpetual ambiguity.
 The question is whether your organisation acknowledges this or pretends certainty.
 I work with the former.

-But more fundamentally: institutions that create these spaces become places where people want to belong.
-Not because of mission statements or values posters, but because they're genuinely encountered as themselves.
+Beyond performance, institutions that create these spaces become places where people want to belong—not because of slogans, but because they are genuinely encountered as themselves.

 Reduced turnover and burnout